tomkaoru/CLANNAD-Face-Recognition/README.md

 **What the program does step by step：**
 1. Uses ```lbpcascade_animeface.xml``` to detect face(s) in input image/
-2. Gives each facial image to the model and recognizes the character with the highest output value as the one in the image.
+2. Gives each facial image to the model and recognises the character with the highest output value as the one in the image.
 3. Outputs an image showing the name and location of the character(s) on a white background.

   | Input image | Output image |